heroiclabs/nakama-docs/docs/social-realtime-chat.md

 ## List online users

 Each user who joins a chat becomes a "presence" in the chat topic.
-These presences keep information about which users are connected.
+These presences keep information about which users are online.

 A presence is made up of a unique session combined with a user ID.
 This makes it easy to distinguish between the same user connected from multiple devices in the chat topic.

 The user who [joins a chat topic](#join-chat) receives an initial presence list of all other connected users in the chat topic.
-An event handler can be used to receive "presence" changes from the server about users who joined and left.
+An event handler can be used to receive presence changes from the server about users who joined and left.
 This makes it easy to maintain a list of online users and update it when changes occur.

 !!!
 Summary
     A list of all online users is received when a user joins a chat topic you can combine it with an event handler which notifies when users join or leave.
 Together it becomes easy to maintain a list of online users.